thaihiepnguyen/TechStore-software/README.md

 # TechStore Website

-- Made with Node.js for backend
+- Made with Express Framework of Node.js web application
 - Made with JS/HTML/CSS for frontend
 - The Project of **Introduction to Software Engineering**